 Per-Device pricing is a lot simpler than the previously described models.
 Here, clients pay a flat fee for each device that is supported by the MSP.
 Devices are billed on a monthly schedule based on the type that's managed.
 This method seems straightforward in how it is priced, and it is easier to create quotes than others.
 Devices can be added or subtracted as needed, so clients are never paying for more services than they have.
-The downside for this model is trying to make sure your devices are covered all of the time.
-With additions and deletions of tools happing on almost a daily basis, this can be difficult to keep current for both the client and the MSP.
+The downside for this model is trying to make sure all your devices are covered all of the time.
+With additions and deletions of devices happening on a regular basis, this can be difficult to keep current for both the client and the MSP.
 When a user calls for support and their device is not on the supported list, this can cause frustrations for the user.

 Per-User Pricing Model

 The per-user pricing model is the number of users that require managed IT services on the network, measured against the number of devices on the network.
 This can be a better deal for clients that have employees using multiple devices.
 Today most users have at least a computer and a phone, and many have a tablet as well.
 This means that the per-user price can often appear high, but if you add all of the user's devices into the pricing, you understand the reason.

 Per-user pricing does adjust to account for multiple devices, and client fee is based on the number of users.
 The per-user pricing model is the easiest for both the MSP and the client to maintain.
 The business does not need to communicate every device change that takes place, and the MSP isn't concerned about the device, just the user.
 Per-user pricing is a smart model for clients who need to be constantly connected to multiple devices.